Kros-sk/Kros.Libs/Kros.KORM/README.md

 Database.DefaultModelFactory = new ReflectionModelfactory();
 ```

-### Changes committing
+### Committing of changes

-You can use KORM also for editing, adding or deleting records from database.
+You can use Kros.KORM also for editing, adding or deleting records from database.
 [IdDbSet](https://kros-sk.github.io/Kros.Libs/api/Kros.KORM/Kros.KORM.Query.IDbSet-1.html) is designed for that.

 Records to edit or delete are identified by the primary key.
 You can set primary key to your POCO class by using ```Key``` attribute.